brooklabteam/BIOS27816-pop-bio-global-health/README.md

       * what is a model?
       * basic refresher on ordinary differential equations (ODEs) and applications to population modeling
       * introduction to the R programming language
-* 10:30-11:15am: Activity: Formulating research questions for infectious disease modeling
+* 10:30-11:15am: Activity: Formulating research questions for infectious disease modeling - part one
 * 11:15-11:45am (continue for home work): [Computer Tutorial:  Intro to R and R Studio](https://github.com/brooklabteam/BIOS27816-pop-bio-global-health/blob/main/tutorials/Intro-R.zip)
   * Includes:
       * Knowing your working environment